 Most patients with bone marrow involvement are young children who have diffuse disease in the liver, spleen, lymph nodes, and skin who present with significant thrombocytopenia and anemia with or without neutropenia.
 Others have only mild cytopenias and are found to have bone marrow involvement with LCH by sensitive immunohistochemical or flow cytometric analysis of the bone marrow.
 All of the bone marrow biopsy specimens (22 of 22 specimens) in one study had increased numbers of dysplasia of megakaryocytes, often with emperipolesis (active penetration by one cell into and through a larger cell).
 Patients with LCH who are considered at very high risk sometimes present with hemophagocytosis involving the bone marrow.
 The cytokine milieu driving LCH is probably responsible for the epiphenomenon of macrophage activation.

-Patients with multisystem disease and craniofacial involvement at the time of diagnosis, particularly of the orbit, mastoid, and temporal bones, carried a significantly increased risk of developing DI during their course (relative risk, 4.6), with 75% of patients with DI having these CNS-risk bone lesions.
+Patients with multisystem disease and craniofacial involvement at the time of diagnosis, particularly of the orbit, mastoid, and temporal bones, carried a significantly increased risk of developing diabetes insipidus during their course (relative risk, 4.6), with 75% of patients with diabetes insipidus having these CNS-risk bone lesions.
 This risk increased when the disease remained active for a longer period of time or reactivated.
-The risk for development of DI in this population was 20% at 15 years after diagnosis.
-Fifty-six percent of DI patients will develop anterior pituitary hormone deficiencies (growth, thyroid, or gonadal-stimulating hormones) within 10 years of the onset of DI.
-DI occurs in 11% of patients treated with multiagent chemotherapy and in up to 50% of patients treated less aggressively.[30,31]
+The risk for development of diabetes insipidus in this population was 20% at 15 years after diagnosis.
+The incidence of diabetes insipidus was lower in patients treated with more intensive chemotherapy regimens on the JLSG-96 and JLSG-02 studies in Japan (8.9% for multisystem patients) than on the LCH-I and LCH-II studies (14.2%).[31,32,33] Fifty-six percent of diabetes insipidus patients will develop anterior pituitary hormone deficiencies (growth, thyroid, or gonadal-stimulating hormones) within 10 years of the onset of diabetes insipidus.
+Diabetes insipidus occurs in 11% of patients treated with multiagent chemotherapy and in up to 50% of patients treated less aggressively.[34,35]

 Central nervous system